bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/efficient-frontier-without-risk-free-asset.md

 **Proof:**

-Since they are optimal portfolios, we could write them as:
+Since both are optimal portfolios, we can write:

 $$
 \begin{align*}